DRONES FOR TOPOGRAPHY

 The choice between photogrammetry and LiDAR depends on the mission objective and budget.

-Photogrammetry is a technique that combines a large number of high-resolution images, usually captured by drone payloads, over a specific area to create high-quality reconstructions.
+Photogrammetry is a technique that combines a large number of high-resolution images, typically captured by drone payloads, over a specific area to create high-quality reconstructions.
 These images can be used to reconstruct the terrain in 3D by overlaying images and terrain control points.
-Photogrammetry is best suited for agricultural surveying and mapping, visual inspections, mining, wide coverage combined with high horizontal and vertical accuracy.
+Photogrammetry is best suited for agricultural studies and mapping, visual inspections, mining, and wide coverage combined with high horizontal and vertical accuracy.

-One advantage of photogrammetry is that it generates high-resolution color information for each point on that model, providing a clear visual context.
+One advantage of photogrammetry is that it generates high-resolution color information for each point in that model, providing clear visual context.
 However, when it comes to mapping densely vegetated terrain, where light pulses can still penetrate between branches and leaves, LiDAR obtains very detailed information.

 ENTERPRISE SOLUTIONS